 Gross register tonnage (GRT) means the gross tonnage measurement of the vessel under the Regulatory Measurement System.
-Refer to §69.20 for information on applying tonnage thresholds expressed in terms of gross register tons (also referred to as GRT).
+Refer to § 69.20 of this subpart for information on applying tonnage thresholds expressed in terms of gross register tons (also referred to as GRT).

 Gross tonnage ITC (GT ITC) means the gross tonnage measurement of the vessel under the Convention Measurement System.
 In international conventions, this parameter may be referred to as "gross tonnage (GT)."
-Refer to §69.20 for information on applying tonnage thresholds expressed in terms of gross tonnage ITC.
+Refer to § 69.20 of this subpart for information on applying tonnage thresholds expressed in terms of gross tonnage ITC.

-National Vessel Documentation Center means the organizational unit designated by the Commandant to process vessel documentation transactions and maintain vessel documentation records.
+National Vessel Documentation Center (NVDC) means the organizational unit designated by the Commandant to process vessel documentation transactions and maintain vessel documentation records.

-Net register tonnage (NRT) means the net tonnage measurement of the vessel under the Regulatory Measurement System.
-Refer to §69.20 for information on applying tonnage thresholds expressed in terms of net register tons.
+Net register tonnage (NRT) means the net tonnage of the vessel under the Regulatory Measurement System.
+Refer to § 69.20 of this subpart for information on applying tonnage thresholds expressed in terms of net register tons.